The meat industry across the globe is mimicking tobacco company tactics in order to dodge climate change blame, according to a major investigation.

 Despite the meat industry’s tries, the evidence attesting the opposite is overwhelming.

-Reports indicate animal agriculture is in fact responsible for a staggering 87 percent of greenhouse gas emissions.
+Reports indicate animal agriculture is in fact responsible for at least 14.5 percent of global greenhouse gas emissions.

 However, companies are tightening their grips onto their financial clutch on the global food system.